MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/common-issues-resolutions-solution-checker.md

 5. Run solution checker again.

-## Solution Checker fails due to restricted access mode
+## Solution checker fails due to restricted access mode

 The application user for solution checker requires an access mode of **'Non-Interactive'** or **'Read-Write'** in order to communicate with the Common Data Service organization.
 If the access mode has been changed to another value such as **'Administrative'**, then attempts to run analysis, download results, and run cancelation will fail.